How I Organize Customer Feedback in 9 Effective Steps

 5. Translate feedback into actionable insights

 Break down feedback into specific, actionable tasks or objectives.
-For example, instead of “Improve onboarding,” identify exact pain points to address, such as “Add a progress tracker to onboarding steps.”
+For example, instead of “Improve onboarding,” identify exact pain points to address, such as “Add a progress tracker to onboarding steps,” or use a speech to text app to quickly convert verbal user interviews into written feedback for analysis.

 6. Keep feedback updated and transparent